timols/sublime-text-2-packages/BeautifyRuby/README.md

 I made very little modification to get it to work with a Sublime Text 2 plugin.

+Erb html templates uses [Paul Battley's htmlbeautifier gem](https://github.com/threedaymonk/htmlbeautifier).
+This (as well as rubygems) is assumed to be installed as seen by the ruby interpreter.

+This package offers a pre-save hook, i.e., your ruby and erb files will be reformatted automatically before saving.
+To activate this feature, set:

+    "run_on_save": true,

+The sublime command "beautify_ruby" performs a save after formatting.
+You can disable this default by setting:

+    "save_on_beautify": false

+You can change the file patterns handled by this plugin in the settings:

+    "file_patterns": [ "\\.html\\.erb", "\\.rb", "\\.rake", "Rakefile", "Gemfile" ],

 ### Key Binding

 ```